The Midwives Model of Care is based on the fact that pregnancy and birth are normal life processes.

 Can I walk and move around during labor?
 What position do you suggest for birth?

 Yes!
 You can walk and move as you choose during labor.
 You can choose the positions that are most comfortable and work best for you during labor and birth.
-We almost never encourage a mother lay flat on her back during labor, though there may be a positional reason in labor to suggest a particular position.
+We almost never encourage a mother to lay flat on her back during labor, though there may be a reason in labor to suggest a particular position.